mulderp/mulderp.github.com/_posts/2017-03-25-I-broke-the-3d-printer.md

 For large constructions, this can be done with simulation.
 Even for electronics and circuits simulation can avoid a lot of trial-and-error.
 Planning and preparation is also something German engineers are famous for.
 At MCSM, there are a number of retired engineers with many years of engineering experience.
 It is interesting to see how they have a feeling for a construction and patience to prepare a construction.

-I guess xperiences of failure like this with 3D printing are important to deal with for engineers and technologists.
-We often blame someone else or some circumstances, but Jack Ma founder of Alibaba shows how it can help you grow as human:
+I guess experiences of failure like this with 3D printing are important to deal with for engineers and technologists.
+We often blame someone else or some circumstances when things break or don't work.
+But Jack Ma founder of Alibaba shows how failure can help you grow as human:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Vhk_5UBZDQA" frameborder="0" allowfullscreen></iframe>